RESEARCH-PGR:

 nationally and globally.

-We have developed an object-oriented
+We have developed an

-ecosystem process model for application at
+object-oriented ecosystem process model for

-leaf, organism, stand, and larger scales.
-It
+application at leaf, organism, stand, and

-is being used to understand coupled hydraulic
+larger scales.
+It is being used to understand

-and carbon uptake/utilization drivers of tree
+uptake/utilization drivers of tree mortality,

-mortality, forest responses to disturbance
+forest responses to disturbance such as bark

-such as bark beetles, effects of drought on
+beetles, effects of drought on water, carbon,

-water, carbon, and biogeochemical processes,
+and biogeochemical processes, and key

-and key processes for scaling to flux towers,
+processes for scaling to flux towers,

 watersheds, and regional scales.
 It is also